Where did Methadone Come From?

-What is methadone dependency?
+What is Methadone Dependency?

-As an opiate, regular use of methadone causes physical dependency - if you've been using it regularly (prescribed or not) once you stop you will experience a withdrawal.
-The physical changes due to the drug are similar to other opiates (like heroin); suppressed cough reflex, contracted pupils, drowsiness and constipation.
+As an opioid, regular use of methadone causes physical dependency - if you’ve been using it regularly (prescribed or not) once you stop you will experience a withdrawal.
+The physical changes due to the drug are similar to other opiates (like heroin); suppressed cough reflex, contracted pupils, drowsiness, and constipation.
 Some methadone users feel sick when they first use the drug.
 If you are a woman using methadone you may not have regular periods - but you are still able to conceive.
-Methadone is a long-acting opioid; it has an effect for up to 36 hours (if you are using methadone you will not withdraw for this period) and can remain in your body for several days.
+Methadone is a long-acting opioid; it has an effect for up to 36 hours (if you are using methadone you will not withdraw for this period) and can remain active in your system for several days.

 “I’ve been on both ends of withdrawals, heroin and methadone, every patient of methadone will always tell you the same, as I do; I can kick heroin anytime, but methadone that is something else.
 In 15 yrs of heroin addiction, I’ve kicked 3 times, ‘cold-turkey’.
 In 10 years on methadone I’ve never kicked methadone.”

 Once I landed in jail, I had to do 72 hours of jail time before I got to see the judge.
 I was literally on the floor screaming my guts out.
-About 12 hours before I was to see the judge, I demanded to be taken to the hospital, I just couldn't take it.
-I was cuffed, and looking like a 'chair' was glued to my back, I limped to the ambulence, since I couldn't lift my leg to climb into the back, the police grabbed me on both sides and shoved me in like a sack of potatoes, I fell flat on my face.
+About 12 hours before I was to see the judge, I demanded to be taken to the hospital, I just couldn’t take it.
+I was cuffed, and looking like a ‘chair’ was glued to my back, I limped to the ambulance since I couldn’t lift my leg to climb into the back, the police grabbed me on both sides and shoved me in like a sack of potatoes, I fell flat on my face.
 The doctor realizing my condition and that it was severe, gave me a shot of methadone.
 The relief was immediate.

 I was returned to the precinct and 2 days later I was in the same condition!
 Never did I go through such hell in all my days.

-The intensity of methadone withdrawl is just too much!
+The intensity of methadone withdrawal is just too much!
 I could never do it.
 By the way, about 5 years ago one inmate went into convulsions and upon falling, he hit the metal bars and died.

 On Sunday morning, March 30, I took my last dose of methadone.
 I had been on 80 mgs of methadone for the past 6 months.